Aspen Times Weekly: Pearlington, 10 Years Later

 Though the post-storm efforts of those from Aspen and elsewhere brought Pearlington back from the brink, its struggles today can’t be addressed with elbow grease, philanthropy and trucks full of building supplies.
-Pearlington’s progress is a testament to the tremendous power of volunteerism, yet the complex issues facing the town today underscore the limitations of volunteer power.
+Pearlington’s progress is a testament to the tremendous power of volunteerism, yet the complex issues facing the town today underscore volunteer power’s limitations.

 More than 100 homeowners are on a waiting list for state-offered buyouts of houses, according to Yarborough, the county supervisor.
-The county has $10 million in federal funds to spend on buyouts to return flood-prone residential areas into “green space.”
-Who will get bought out and what that means, in the long term, for the community is a matter of local controversy.
-Yarborough says he is pushing the five-member board of supervisors to give Pearlington — the lowest-lying area in the county — priority, but doesn’t have the funds to buy out everyone who is now willing to leave.
+The county has $10 million in federal funds to spend on buyouts to return flood-prone residential areas into “green space” across the county.
+Who will get bought out and what that means, in the long-term, for the community is a matter of local controversy.
+Yarborough says he is pushing the five-member board of supervisors to give Pearlington residents – the lowest lying area in the county – priority, but doesn’t have the funds to buy out everyone who is now willing to leave.

 Some see the buyouts as a step toward condemning all of the homes rebuilt in Pearlington, where mistrust of government runs deep, and forcing locals out who want to stay.
 Meanwhile, locals complain of rising property taxes and hefty bills from a new water and sewerage system installed in 2010.